RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-Getting-Started-Creating-a-new-Project/Step-2-Testing-the-installation.md

-﻿Once the project's been created you can start running the application right away.
+Once the project's been created you can start running the application right away.
 The first thing you need to do is start the Web Connection server.
 The server is a FoxPro program you can run.

 There are two ways to launch the Web Connection Server: